Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

  To start analysing the data , it is good idea to understand your data formats.
 The following icons represent the different data types in tableau.

  ![](/research/Images/Data_Icons.PNG)
+### Measures and Dimensions in Tableau.

+From the figure, we can see different symbols.
+Basically all data in Tableau are categorized as a measure or dimensions Measures contain quantitative values that you can measure and these fields necessary to perform aggregation.
+On the other hand, dimensions contain qualitative values and affect the level of detail in the visualization such as slicing, and drill down operations

 ### Task 1.3 Verifying that data was correctly loaded